Three years living without a fridge taught us a lot about storing food – and it can help you lower your power bills and enjoy your food more!

 100 130 reviews!
 Recently, a fan told me that this belongs on the shelf next to More With Less.
 Another reader called it ‘All the Grandma recipes’.
 Thousands of homesteaders are using this – both on and off grid.

 We ate well, and abundantly, all year.
 Yes, you can have good meals without refrigeration!

 And, while you may not be inclined to do the same (because a fridge can be a very convenient thing if used properly), I can show you how, using the techniques that let us live without a fridge for several years, you can enjoy your food more and save yourself money, too.
-Besides, shortages happen to everyone – wouldn’t you like to know that you can handle a power outage and still feed the family?
+Besides, emergency shortages happen to everyone – wouldn’t you like to know that you can handle a power outage and still feed the family?